codepath/android_guides/Loading-Images-with-Fresco.md

     fresco:viewAspectRatio="1.33" />
 ```

-## Getting the underlying Bitmap from a DraweeView
+## Getting the underlying Bitmap out of a DraweeView
 ```java
 ImagePipeline imagePipeline = Fresco.getImagePipeline();